What is a cooperative preschool?

 Why choose a cooperative preschool?

-At Trinity, we see partnering with parents as an opportunity for children to be exposed to various cultures and styles of learning.
-Teachers design and implement the curriculum each day and integrate parents in specific activities.
-In addition to participating in fun, innovative activities, co-oping affords parents to the opportunity to observe teachers facilitating age-appropriate social and emotional development.
-Parents gain a new perspective and communication techniques to help navigate early child development.
+At Trinity, we see partnering with parents and caregivers as an opportunity for children to be exposed to various cultures and styles of learning.
+Teachers design and implement the curriculum each day and integrate co-oping adults in specific activities.
+In addition to participating in fun, innovative activities, co-oping affords the opportunity to observe teachers facilitating age-appropriate social and emotional development.
+Parents and caregivers gain a new perspective and communication techniques to help navigate early child development.

 How much of a time commitment does Trinity require of parents who co-op?

 Preschool co-oping differs between schools.
-At Trinity, the co-op time commitment in our Threes and Pre-K programs is once or twice a month, depending on the co-op plan selected by the parents.
-Parents co-op once a week in our Twos program.
+At Trinity, the co-op time commitment in our Threes and Pre-K programs is once or twice a month, depending on the selected co-op plan .
+Families co-op once a week in our Twos program.
 Please note: Every attempt is made to honor the 1-day or 2-day co-op preference per month.
 According to the actual number of school days per month, families may be scheduled for more, or fewer days, but never more than nine or eighteen during the school year.

 I work full-time and so does my spouse, how would we be able to co-op?

 We work with many career families to accommodate their preferred work day whenever possible (which is most of the time!).
 We welcome family members to co-op as well.
 In addition, the total commitment is typically just three and a half hours.
-In 2014 for our Threes and Pre-K programs, we introduced the option of a once-a-month co-op program for parents who need, or prefer, a lighter commitment.
 Our flexible approach presents a very manageable opportunity for working parents.

 How will I know what do to?